If you’re new to bug tracking, issue management or web development in general, you might wonder what a bug report is.

 For example, I’ve shown you 6 easy bug reporting tricks, answered the 4 W’s of bug reporting and gave you some insights on bad bug reports.
 I’ve even shown you how to set up a bug-free web development environment.

-Nevertheless, I haven’t answered the simple – yet important – question of what a bug report actually is.
+Nevertheless, I haven’t answered the simple – yet important – question.

 In the past, Google’s and Apple’s approach to bug reporting was almost non-existent.
 Eddy Cue and Craig Federighi admitted in The Talk Show by John Gruber (highly recommended podcast episode!) that their bug reporting workflow with external app developers is not really great.
 Often, the Apple bug reporting workflow was even critiqued by Apple developers.
 So, even Apple’s management team admits that their workflow is not great.
 It’s a bit funny that a company of that size had no proper bug reporting workflow in place.

 In order to answer this question, we need to understand the following concept of bugs, bug reports and bug reporting software.

 What is a bug?